-Conrad Armstrong is a multi-disciplinary artist, writer & activist living and working in London.
-Born in Lambeth 1989, he has been mentored since 2007 as a protegee by renowned British Artist Maggi Hambling, CBE.
+Conrad Armstrong is an artist living and working in London.
+Born in Lambeth 1989, he has been mentored since 2007 by renowned British artist Maggi Hambling.

 Armstrong was described by art critic Norman Rosenthal as a ‘Constructivist Expressionist’.
-Featured as one of the top 10 artists to watch out for in 2017 by Artists and Illustrators Magazine, he has been featured in Articles by Love Magazine, ID, Vice, Judas Magazine, The Londonist, The Quietus, Nonagon (Hong Kong), Saatchi Gallery Magazine, So It Goes Magazine (USA), Another Magazine and FAD Magazine.
+Listed as one of the top 10 artists to watch out for in 2017 by Artists and Illustrators Magazine, he has been featured in Articles by Love Magazine, ID Magazine, Vice Magazine, Judas Magazine, The Londonist, The Quietus, Nonagon (Hong Kong), Saatchi Gallery Magazine, So It Goes Magazine (USA), Another Magazine and FAD Magazine.

 - Jake Chapman

 "The Shard inverted is a dagger to the truth"